olawuwo-abideen/jwt/README.md

 # jwt
-A jsonwebtoken authentication with express
+A jsonwebtoken authentication with express, jsonwebtoken and cors